-- 3.4 The knowledge, understanding and skills set out for AS should constitute 60-100 per cent of the AS specifications.
-The knowledge, understanding and skills set out for A2 should constitute 60-100 per cent of the A2 specifications. - 3.5 Specifications in economics must: - provide a coherent combination of micro-economic and macro-economic content, drawing on local, national and international contexts - foster the appreciation of economic concepts and theories in a range of contexts and appreciate their value and limitations in explaining real-world phenomena. - 3.6 Specifications must require candidates to: - develop an understanding of economic concepts and theories through a critical consideration of current economic issues, problems and institutions that affect everyday life - select, interpret and use appropriate data from a range of sources - analyse, explain and evaluate the strengths and weaknesses of the market economy and the role of government within it - develop a critical approach to economic models and methods of enquiry. - 3.7 At AS candidates must be required to: - understand simple micro-economic and macro-economic market models with a limited number of variables; use the models to explore current economic behaviour; make causal connections and develop an understanding of how the models shed light on the economy as a whole
+5. The knowledge, understanding and skills set out for AS should constitute 60-100 per cent of the AS specifications.
+The knowledge, understanding and skills set out for A2 should constitute 60-100 per cent of the A2 specifications.

+6. Specifications in Economics must:

+- provide a coherent combination of micro-economic and macroeconomic content, drawing on local, national and international contexts: - foster the appreciation of economic concepts and theories in a range of contexts and appreciate their value and limitations in explaining real-world phenomena.

+7. Specifications must require learners to:

+- develop an understanding of economic concepts and theories through a critical consideration of current economic issues, problems and institutions that affect everyday life; - select, interpret and use appropriate data from a range of sources; - analyse, explain and evaluate the strengths and weaknesses of the market economy and the role of government within it; and - develop a critical approach to economic models and methods of enquiry.

+8. At AS learners must be required to:

-- be aware of the assumptions of the basic model of supply and demand; explain the way it works in both words and diagrams; use the model to describe, predict and analyse economic behaviour - develop an understanding of the range of ways in which markets may fail; understand the implications of market failure for individuals, firms and government - use the basic AS/AD model and data to understand why supply-side and/or demand-side policies may be seen as appropriate ways of managing an economy; predict the possible impact of such policies and to recognise the assumptions involved; argue for different approaches and identify criteria for success. - 3.8 In addition, at A level candidates must be required to: - use and evaluate more complex models involving more variables - apply models to a wider range of contexts - develop the ability to apply and evaluate economic models as represented in written, numerical and graphical forms - interpret and evaluate different types of data from multiple sources - be able to propose possible solutions to problems - understand the relationships and linkages that underpin macro-economic models - be able to predict the possible impact of policy changes on local, national and international economies - be able to evaluate the effectiveness of government policies across a range of contexts. - 3.9 Specifications must require candidates to study: - economic choices and markets - the national and international economy.
+- understand simple micro-economic and macro-economic market models with a limited number of variables; use the models to explore current economic behaviour; make causal connections; and develop an understanding of how the models shed light on the economy as a whole; - be aware of the assumptions of the basic model of supply and demand; explain the way it works in both words and diagrams; and use the model to describe, predict and analyse economic behaviour;

+- develop an understanding of the range of ways in which markets may fail; and understand the implications of market failure for individuals, firms and government; - use the basic aggregate supply/aggregate demand (AS/AD) model and data to understand why supply-side and/or demand-side policies may be seen as appropriate ways of managing an economy; predict the possible impact of such policies and recognise the assumptions involved; argue for different approaches; and identify criteria for success.

+9. In addition, at A level learners must:

+- use and evaluate more complex models involving more variables; - apply models to a wider range of contexts; - develop the ability to apply and evaluate economic models as represented in written, numerical and graphical forms; - interpret and evaluate different types of data from multiple sources; - be able to propose possible solutions to problems; - understand the relationships and linkages that underpin macroeconomic models; - be able to predict the possible impact of policy changes on local, national and international economies; - be able to evaluate the effectiveness of government policies across a range of contexts.

+10. Specifications must require learners to study:

+- economic choices and markets; - the national and international economy.

-3.9.1 Economic choices and markets
+Economic choices and markets

-The emphasis must be on the market model of resource allocation.
-Candidates must be required to understand the economic behaviour of consumers, producers and governments in competitive and non-competitive markets.
+10.1 The emphasis must be on the market model of resource allocation.
+Learners must be required to understand the economic behaviour of consumers, producers and governments in competitive and non-competitive markets.
 The impact of technological innovation, environmental change, globalisation and better-informed consumers on present and future economic behaviour must be considered.

-Area of study Amplification

-Scarcity and choice the basic economic problem

-opportunity cost

-How competitive markets work allocation of resources

-the objectives of economic agents

-supply and demand

-elasticity

-productive and allocative efficiency

-the interaction of markets

-Competition and market power business objectives

-market structures and their implications for the way

-resources are allocated

-interdependence of firms

-Market failure and government externalities

-intervention market power

-information asymmetries

-alternative methods of government intervention

-government failure
+Area of study Amplification Scarcity and choice.
+The basic economic problem.Opportunity cost.
+How competitive markets work.
+Allocation of resources.
+The objectives of economic agents.
+Supply and demand.
+Elasticity.
+Productive and allocative efficiency.
+The interaction of markets.
+Competition and market power.
+Business objectives.
+Market structures and their implications for the way resources are allocated.
+Interdependence of firms.
+Market failure and government Intervention.
+Externalities.
+Market power.
+Information asymmetries.
+Alternative methods of government intervention.
+Government failure.

-3.9.2 The national and international economy
+The national and international economy